3MFConsortium/spec_production/3MF Production Extension.md

 </Relationships>

-1.
-# Identifying Build Components
+# Chapter 4.
+Identifying Build Components

 Components of 3MF containers need to be uniquely identifiable in order to ensure tracking of builds and parts through build processes.
 Within a given 3MF container, build items can be uniquely identified by providing a UUID for each <item>.
 Individual objects (models) in a build can be uniquely identified with a UUID on each <object> element.
 Individual component-based parts can be identified using a UUID attribute on <component> elements.